-Power BI Copilot: How AI Is Transforming Report Creation and DAX Development
+Power BI Copilot: AI Report Creation Guide

-Power BI Copilot has moved firmly out of the preview phase and into the mainstream of enterprise analytics in 2026.
-For Power BI admins and business analysts evaluating adoption, the question is no longer "will Copilot be useful?" but "how do we deploy it safely, govern it properly, and extract maximum value without creating a governance debt we will spend years unwinding?"
-Our Power BI consulting team works with enterprise clients across healthcare, finance, and government to deploy Copilot in controlled, compliant, high-value ways.
+Power BI Copilot is an AI-powered assistant embedded across Power BI and Microsoft Fabric that generates report pages, writes DAX measures, creates dynamic narrative summaries, and answers natural language questions against your semantic model—all within the security boundaries of your existing RLS and OLS rules.
+In 2026, Copilot has moved firmly out of preview and into the mainstream of enterprise analytics, and the question for organizations is no longer "will Copilot be useful?" but "how do we deploy it safely, govern it properly, and extract maximum value without creating governance debt we will spend years unwinding?"

 What Power BI Copilot Actually Does in 2026